renatocaliari/contornos/docs/en/outlines.md

         * ```ABC organization.XYZ product.implementation.frontend```.

 ## Reason for existing (’Why?’)
-The reason for existing tells why a outline exists.
+The reason for existing tells why an outline exists.
 The outlines are aligned and nested by it.

 Rules:
 * the statement must be made from the perspective that the outline meets and, preferably, measurable.
 In the case of the largest outline, the organization, the statement of the reason for existing must be made from the perspective of the audience that the organization serves.
 In the case of other outlines, they can be from the external or internal audience, depending on the outline.